POLICIES AND PROCEDURES

 - Members must have successfully completed an introductory officiating course.

-- The membership fee ($20) must be paid to the SCRRS Treasurer directly in order to be considered a Regular Member with fill rights.
+- The membership fee ($20) must be paid to the SCRRS Treasurer directly in order to be considered a Regular Member with full rights.

 - Registration with USA rugby at the beginning of every registration period is required.
 Each member will register individually through the USA Rugby website and proof of renewed membership must be submitted electronically to the SCRRS Secretary to be considered eligible for active SCRRS membership.
 After completing 3 matches as a referee or coach/evaluator, SCRRS will reimburse active members for the USA registration fees.